Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoAbout.md

 ## Improvements to make

-Offer a data feed.
+### Offer a data feed

+Offer any of the supported data standards, preferably MDS.

 ## Logs

 | Updated    | Description
 | ----       | ---
-| 2021-12-08 | In contact with Gemeente Rotterdam we decided we'll have a meeting with SIXT in January 2022
+| 2022-01-24 | Created GoAbout status page